DATA-BACKED GUIDE · UPDATED JULY 2026

 Why the price varies so much

 Glazing prices swing on more than the number of panes.
-Frame material is a big one, with uPVC the cheapest and timber or aluminium dearer, and triple units sit heavier so they sometimes need sturdier frames and hardware.
-The size and number of windows, whether any are bay, arched or opening rather than fixed, and how easy each is to reach all feed into the labour.
+Frame material is a big one, with uPVC the cheapest and timber or aluminium dearer, and triple units sit heavier so they sometimes need sturdier frames and hardware to carry the extra weight.
+The size and number of windows, whether any are bay, arched or opening rather than fixed, and how easy each is to reach all feed into the labour bill.
 Older properties can need the openings squared up or sills repaired before anything goes in, which adds cost regardless of glazing type.
-Triple glazing also only pays back well in a home that is already well insulated elsewhere; in a draughty house with a cold roof, the weak spots undo much of the benefit, so the value depends on the whole fabric, not just the glass.
+Who you buy from matters too: a big national installer with a showroom and a sales team to fund quotes differently from a small local firm working off word of mouth, and that gap can show up in the price for an identical spec of window.
+Triple glazing also only pays back well in a home that is already well insulated elsewhere; in a draughty house with a cold roof, the weak spots undo much of the benefit, so the value depends on the whole fabric of the house, not just the glass.
+Region plays a part as well, with labour and installer overheads higher in and around London and the South East than in most of the rest of the country.

 How to pay less

-• Claim the 0% VAT on the windows as an energy-saving measure while it runs until 2027, and check the quote applies it correctly.
+- Claim the 0% VAT on the windows as an energy-saving measure while it runs until 2027, and check the quote applies it correctly rather than assuming it has.

 Common questions